 A \$250 benefit reduction will apply to each inpatient hospitalization you or any of your dependents incur that has not been pre-certified in accordance with the Review Program requirements.
 If a reduction applies, \$250 will be subtracted from the covered expenses incurred during the hospitalization before any other applicable deductible or coinsurance is taken. \$250 benefit reductions are in addition to the calendar year deductible and do not apply to your out-of-pocket limit.

 COINSURANCE (PLAN PAYMENT PERCENTAGES)

-The Plan pays the following percentages for covered medical expenses after satisfaction of any applicable deductible:
+The Plan pays the following percentages for covered medical expenses after satisfaction of the individual or family calendar year deductible each year: